 Note: up to 15% of the total value of the project (total project budget), to a maximum of \$50,000.00, can be requested in NHCP-LTCF funds for Salaries and Wages.
-Contractors - costs associated with contractors engaged to undertake the project activities, such as general labourers, or researchers. ✓ √ ✓ Materials and supplies expenditures Includes utilities, phone, internet, etc. ✓ ✓ ✓ Equipment rentals ✓ ✓ ✓ Vehicle rental, lease and operation expenditures ✓ ✓ ✓ Lease of office space - the portion of the cost to lease office space that may be requested in LTCF funds is calculated as 5% of the organization's occupancy cost, as reported on line 4850 of the most recent T4033 - CRA Registered Charity Information Return, to a maximum of \$3,000.00. ✓ √ √ Communication and printing, production, and distribution expenditures: Design and installation of property-based program recognition sign(s).
+Contractors - costs associated with contractors engaged to undertake the project activities, such as general labourers, or researchers. √ √ activities, such as general labourers, or researchers. • , in the second • Materials and supplies expenditures Includes utilities, phone, internet, etc. ✓ ✓ ✓ Equipment rentals ✓ ✓ ✓ Vehicle rental, lease and operation expenditures ✓ ✓ ✓ Lease of office space - the portion of the cost to lease office space that may be requested in LTCF funds is calculated as 5% of the organization's occupancy cost, as reported on line 4850 of the most recent T4033 - CRA Registered Charity Information Return, to a maximum of \$3,000.00. ✓ ✓ ✓ Communication and printing, production, and distribution expenditures: Design and installation of property-based program recognition sign(s).
 Property-based communication costs or alternative project-specific funding recognition and communication or event expenses.
 Note: a maximum of \$5,000.00 may be requested in LTCF funds under this category (including printing, production, distribution expenditures). ✓ √ ✓ Management and professional service expenditures - costs associated with management and professional services required to support a project, such as: • Accounting charges • Monitoring and translation (internal) charges • Official languages translation charges • Legal fees/charges, title search fees, registration fees, and severance/subdivision fees required to secure the project. ✓ ~ ✓

 Securement-related consultant costs necessary to negotiate the project, or in the case of Conservation Agreements, drafting or Baseline Documentation Report (BDR) and the Conservation Agreement.
 Costs associated with eligible land planning, Land Securement and stewardship initiatives and Projects such as, land costs, appraisals, surveys, baseline documentation, land transfer tax.
-Includes: • Appraisal Costs • Survey Costs (if applicable) • Real Estate Broker Fees • Environmental Assessments (if applicable) • Stewardship Implementation Actions, which includes: i) conducting biological inventories to inform the development of the property management plans; ii) property management plan writing and review; iii) implementing property management actions on fee simple lands; iv) conservation agreement compliance monitoring on easements, servitudes and covenants; under the condition that the expense is incurred between April 1 and March 31 of the associated NHCP-LTCF program year. ✓ ✓ ✓ Note: a maximum of \$10,000.00 can be requested in NHCP-LTCF funds for the development of management plans that are associated/required as part of permanent protection.
-Land Transfer Tax (LTT) and Sales Tax (excluding rebatable portion) Land Transfer Tax (ETT) and Sales Tax (excluding resultable portion) ✓ ✓ X Property Tax (only when paid as part of closing) ✓ ✓ x Cost of Independent Financial Project Audit - should NOT be included in project budget Note: the audit cost will be paid for outside of awarded NHCP-LTCF funds, and therefore the audit cost should not be included in your NHCP-LTCF funding request.
-Please see the section on Project Audit for full details.
-Max audit expense: 2% of the total LTCF award amount to a maximum of \$5,000 X X X a) NHCP-LTCF Funding Agreement
+Includes: Appraisal Costs Surgery Costs (if supplies the) Survey Costs (if applicable) Real Estate Broker Fees Real Estate Broker Fees Environmental Assessments (if applicable) Stewardship Implementation Actions, which includes: i) conducting biological inventories to inform the development of the property management plans; ii) property management plan writing and review; iii) implementing property management actions on fee simple lands; iv) conservation agreement compliance monitoring on easements, servitudes and covenants; under the condition that the expense is incurred between April 1 and March 31 of the associated NHCP-LTCF program year. ✓ ✓ ✓ Note: a maximum of \$10,000.00 can be requested in NHCP-LTCF funds for the development of management plans that are associated/required as part of permanent protection.
+Land Transfer Tax (LTT) and Sales Tax (excluding rebatable portion) ✓ ✓ x Property Tax (only when paid as part of closing) ✓ ✓ x Cost of Independent Financial Project Audit - should NOT be included in project budget Note: the audit cost will be paid for outside of awarded NHCP-LTCF funds, and therefore the audit cost should not be included in your NHCP-LTCF X х X funding request.
+Please see the section on Project Audit for full details. ^ A ^ Max audit expense: 2% of the total LTCF award amount to a maximum of \$5,000 a) NHCP-LTCF Funding Agreement